Ngo Ka-nin

-Ngo Ka-nin (敖嘉年, born 26 September 1976) is a Hong Kong actor, singer and host.
+Pierre Ngo Ka-nin (敖嘉年, born 26 September 1976) is a Hong Kong actor, singer and host.

 Career

 Ngo debuted as a radio DJ before he got into acting.
 He has also been one of the hosts for the entertainment news show, E-Buzz, since 2005 to 2007.

 Ngo is best known for his role as Chiang Bit-man in the 2009 drama Rosy Business, which earned him the Most Improved Male Artiste award and a Best Supporting Actor nomination at the 2009 TVB Anniversary Awards.
 His popularity got a further boost when he delivered a sterling performance as Tong Kat in direct sequel No Regrets.
 He became a strong contender for the Best Supporting Actor award.

 Ngo left TVB due to pay on 26 January 2020, but has continued working under a per series contract with the first series being Fraudstars, where he starred as the male lead for the first time with the network.